 For me, the holiday season is the most magical time of the year and while I will always be home for Christmas, I absolutely love spending part of the holiday season in Europe experiencing Europe’s best Christmas markets.
-Germany and Austria tend to be the favourites when it comes to Christmas markets in Europe, but after several Christmas market adventures over the years I was ready to try somewhere new; I wanted to check out the Strasbourg Christmas markets.
+Germany and Austria tend to be the favourites with big cities like Vienna and Nuremberg taking the lead when it comes to Christmas markets in Europe.
+However, after two visit’s I’m here to convince you that Strasbourg Christmas markets deserve a spot on your list too.

 Strasbourg Christmas Markets: How to Get There and Where to Stay